-During Year 9 students will be introduced to Child Development starting with conception, birth and how to care for the developing child.
+Students will be introduced to Child Development starting with conception, birth and how to care for the developing child.
 We will also focus on the different areas of development and how we can support the child by providing age and stage appropriate activities.
 Students will also research the Early Years Foundation Stage curriculum that children aged 0-5 years typically follow.